Lole Titan Jacket

 Materials

-Probably the second biggest consideration is materials.
+Probably the second largest consideration is materials.
 Some people hate synthetics or vice versa when it comes to natural fabrics.
 Pure wool, in my opinion, is very itchy.
-While super warm, toss some wind into the mix and wool will blow right through.
+While super warm, toss some wind into the mix, and wool will blow right through.
 Perhaps it’s why multiple materials or blends, so to speak, are so popular today.

-Let’s always remember throughout the review that we are talking about “technical outerwear” and, while we generally like to look good, we have to tick off several boxes if we truly intend to use this product outdoors, Ie. In the elements, which can mean everything from sunshine to rain or snow.
+Remember throughout the Lolë Titan Jacket review that we are reviewing “technical outerwear.”
+And while we generally like to look good, we have to tick off several boxes if we intend to use this product outdoors.
+Ie. In the elements, which can mean everything from sunshine to rain or snow.

 Outer Shell

-Lole advertises a wool blend shell.
-In actuality, the shell is 79% polyester, 11% wool and 10% acrylic.
-So yes, there is some wool in it, and it masterfully pulls off the look and feel.
-These percentages also make perfect sense which we will address right now.
+The Lole company advertises a wool blend shell.
+The Titan shell, in actuality, is 79% polyester, 11% wool and 10% acrylic.
+So yes, you will find some wool, and it masterfully pulls off the look and feel.
+These percentages also make perfect sense, which we will address right now.

-Polyester may not sound luxurious or fancy, but it is found in several technical garments, and for good reason.
+Polyester may not sound luxurious or fancy, but it is found in several technical garments and for good reason.
 Polyester has come a long way over the years and is the type of fabric that can wick moisture away from the body and remain breathable – all while repelling water on the outside.
-Synthetics also dry faster, which is exactly what we need in an outdoor garment.
+Synthetics also dry faster, which is an absolute in an outdoor garment.

-If you are old enough, you might recall the yellow ducky suits we wore back in the day (like the 80’s) as the go to rain coat.
-If not, you might have a good laugh from pictures of mom and dad in those silly things.
-They absolutely worked great at keeping water out.
+If you are old enough, you might recall the yellow ducky suits we wore back in the day (like the 80s) as the go-to raincoat.
+If not, you might have a good laugh from pictures of Mom and Dad in those silly things.
+They worked great at keeping water out.
 But they also kept water in!
-We would be soaked sooner or later, and it would be from our own sweat.
+We would be soaked sooner or later, and it would be from our sweat.
 It boggles my mind how lucky we are today to have clothing like the Titan Jacket.
-Normal looking clothing that can keep us dry on a rainy day!
+Normal-looking clothing that can keep us dry on a rainy day!

-Before moving on, one last point is that it’s the outer shell that takes an absolute beating, so it has to be durable.
-From rubbing the armrests in a car to snagging everything in the bush, it’s your first line of defence from the elements.
-Durability happens to be a hallmark of Lole products and I keep reminding myself not to worry as I trudge through the woods in such a soft jacket.
+Before moving on, one thing to point out is the outer shell takes an absolute beating, so it has to be durable.
+The jacket’s outer shell is your first line of defence from the elements.
+It also needs to hold up to everyday wear, like rubbing the armrests in a car to snagging everything in the bush.
+Durability is the hallmark of Lole products, and I keep reminding myself not to worry as I trudge through the woods in such a soft jacket.

 Lole Titan Jacket Back